2019 Festival: Choosing Math Games for Kids with Dr. Scott Kim

 Everyone plays simultaneously.
 Look for sets of three cards that match a uniquely tricky rule.
 Young kids pick up the rule quickly, and can often beat their parents.
 At Math Monday, Set always attracts a dedicated group of players, who keep bringing in new players to play this wildly engaging game.

-Read here how scientist Marsha Falco accidentally create a board game empire while drawing symbols to explain population genetics to veterinarians.
+Read here (opens new window) how scientist Marsha Falco accidentally create a board game empire while drawing symbols to explain population genetics to veterinarians.

 Sudoku (and KenKen)